 $2 from each per capita chapter contribution collected each year will be used to fund the Block Kids Building Program and Design Drafting Program awards.

+Based on available funds in the awards category:

-An award of ($100.00) One Hundred Dollars will be presented to the North Central Region Block Kids Building Program winner.
+An award of ($100.00) One Hundred Dollars will be presented to the North Central Region 1st place Block Kids Building Program winner.

-An award of ($400.00) Four Hundred Dollars will be presented to the North Central Region Design-Drafting Winner.
+An award of ($400.00) Four Hundred Dollars will be presented to the North Central Region 1st place Design-Drafting Winner in the high school and college divisions.

 Regional Awards